MicrosoftDocs/minecraft-creator/creator/Commands/commands/schedule.md

 `/schedule on_area_loaded add tickingarea <name: string> <function: filepath>`

 Schedule a function call with a delay using a time in game ticks.

+### Schedule function call when area loaded, location
+`/schedule on_area_loaded clear tickingarea <name: string> [function: filepath]`

+Schedule a function when an area is loaded from a location to another location.

+### Schedule function call when area loaded, radius
+`/schedule on_area_loaded clear function <function: filepath>`

+Schedule a function when an area is loaded in a radius.

 ## Arguments
 - `center: x y z`: position